Big Day Out: Death of Jessica Michalik

 During the 2001 Big Day Out festival in Sydney, Jessica Michalik was crushed in a mosh pit during a performance by the band Limp Bizkit.
-She was revived and rushed to Concord Hospital, but died of a heart attack five days later.
+The crush reportedly occurred as the band began playing "My Generation".
+The band were then cut short by medical personnel and security staff as they attempted to play "Re-Arranged", after which the band took a 15-minute break before resuming their performance.
+Michalik was revived and rushed to Concord Hospital, but died of a heart attack five days later.

-The band's frontman, Fred Durst, claimed the band had attempted to take precautions that fell on deaf ears, "We begged, we screamed, we sent letters, we tried to take precautions, because we are Limp Bizkit, we know we cause this big emotional blister of a crowd".
+According to a review of the band's performance by Metal Hammer, Limp Bizkit's frontman, Fred Durst, encouraged the crowd "to settle down" twice during the performance.
+Durst also claimed the band had attempted to take precautions that fell on deaf ears, "We begged, we screamed, we sent letters, we tried to take precautions, because we are Limp Bizkit, we know we cause this big emotional blister of a crowd".
 The following day, Limp Bizkit had left Australia without telling the organisers, who only discovered the band's departure through a note left at the hotel.

 Senior deputy state coroner Jacqueline Milledge issued a statement saying responsibility was on the Big Day Out's promoters Creative Entertainment Australia, saying there was overwhelming evidence that crowd density was dangerous when Limp Bizkit went on stage.
 Limp Bizkit was also criticised in the report, Milledge saying that Durst could have taken the situation more seriously, with his comments on stage during the attempt to rescue Michalik "alarming and inflammatory".

 Michalik's parents filed separate wrongful death claims naming promoters and security personnel, and in one claim, Limp Bizkit.
 A New South Wales court dismissed the band and all parties connected with the band from the claim, finding they were not liable.

 In 2005, United National Insurance sued Limp Bizkit in an attempt to avoid paying legal fees arising from Michalik's death.
 The company claimed in the lawsuit, which was filed on 11 August 2005, that Durst had incited the audience at the festival to rush the stage.